France's bold drink driving legislation - every car to carry a breathalyzer

 That's fair!
 The roads are there to facilitate public transportation.
 Using them to put other innocent road users at risk is unacceptable behavior, and drinking and driving does just that.
 Indeed, the propensity of human beings to take risks increases dramatically with alcohol intake over 0.04% and those risks are being undertaken on public roads and killing innocents.

+The French Government may have been a bit late in fully embracing the concept of road safety, but its spectacular rise towards world's best practice from its former mediocrity indicates that France now means business.
 Little more than a decade ago, France had one of the worst fatality rates in the civilized world.
 Since 2001 though, it has systematically worked its road toll downwards with legislation and logical safety measures aimed at reducing speed.

 Its diligence has seen it reduce fatality rates every year for a decade to the point where it now has one of the safest road systems in the world.